hijab-beg/hijab-beg/README.md

-# Hi 👋, Hejab Beg
+# Hi 👋, I'm Hejab Beg
 ### 🚀 Data Science Enthusiast

 I’m a 20-year-old data science enthusiast based in Islamabad, Pakistan with a strong passion for data visualization, analytics, and uncovering meaningful patterns in complex datasets.
 With a solid grounding in data science, programming, and critical thinking, I enjoy approaching challenges with a blend of creativity and structured logic.
 My curiosity fuels a constant drive to explore emerging technologies and deepen my understanding of the data-driven world.
 I’m methodical, driven, and always looking for innovative ways to extract actionable insights from data.